Bishops urge UK's Cameron to take in more Syrian refugees

 "The real issue is out in Syria," he said on the Andrew Marr TV show on Sunday.
 "It's getting other countries in Europe to contribute more to the feeding of refugees in the camps and making sure their conditions are alleviated."

-The letter from the bishops called on Cameron to consider involving the church in a national effort to "mobilise the nation as in times past."
+The letter from the bishops called on Cameron to consider involving the church in a national effort to "mobilize the nation as in times past."

-A spokesman for Cameron's office did not respond directly to the content of the bishops' letter, but in response to a question about it said it was "absolutely right that Britain should fulfil its moral responsibility to help the refugees."

 "But in doing so, we must use our head and our heart by pursuing a comprehensive approach that tackles the causes of the problem as well as the consequences," the spokesman said.